Airtes00/Lansweeper-PS/README.md

 # Lansweeper-PS
-Wrapper functions for dbatools to query user and asset information directly from the Lansweeper databases for automation purposes...without knowing SQL. https://github.com/sqlcollaborative/dbatools
+Provides functionality to load asset information in Powershell from the Lansweeper database.

+SQL queries are accomplished with dbatools to interact with the SQL server. https://github.com/sqlcollaborative/dbatools

 [Check out my LinkedIn!](https://www.linkedin.com/in/marcus-dean/)